Dahlonega Gold Museum Historic Site in Dahlonega, Georgia

 Eat great food

 Foodies won't want to miss out on the opportunity to dine at several restaurants in Dahlonega, sampling what the town has to offer.
-Hit many of them up at one time as part of the Savoring the Square Food Tour.

 Take a ghost tour